-ALib uses the term "resources" for string data that technically may be defined in a constant and static fashion, but that a software volunteers to make configurable.
-Typical samples of data that a software exposes for external management are "themes" ( color and font schemes), or so called "externalized strings", which mostly may be used to translate a software into a different "locale" and human language.
+ALib uses the term "resources" for string data that technically may be defined in a constant and static fashion, but that software volunteers to make configurable.
+Typical samples of data that software exposes for external management are "themes" ( color and font schemes), or so-called "externalized strings", which mostly may be used to translate software into a different "locale" and human language.

 As documented in chapter 2.
-ALib Modules of the ALib Programmer's Manual, the various ALib Modules can be separated into "full" modules and those which are not.
-In this module dependency graph it could be noted that all "full modules" (dark blue) are dependent on module ALib Resources, discussed in this manual.
+ALib Modules of the ALib Programmer's Manual, the various ALib Modules can be separated into those who are ALib Camps and those which are not.
+In this module dependency graph it could be noted that all ALib Camps are dependent on module ALib Camp, which in turn is dependent on this module ALib Resources.

 This relation is explained as follows:

-Therefore, all "full" ALib modules not only depend on module ALib Resources, but also dispose about a singleton type derived from core library class Module.
+Therefore, all ALib Camps not only depend on module ALib Camp, but also dispose of a singleton type derived from class Camp.

-ALib resources implemented with this module, conceptually impose a set of rules which may be named a "contract", "invariants" or just "determinations".
+ALib resources implemented with this namespace, conceptually impose a set of rules which may be named a "contract", "invariants" or just "determinations".
 These rules are given in the following subchapters.

-Key values to resources are defined as a two level hierarchy of a category and a name.
-This determination complies with how configuration data is addressed with module ALib Configuration.
+Key values to resources are defined as a two-level hierarchy of a category and a name.
+This determination complies with how configuration data is addressed with module ALib Variables.
 This is also in alignment with common 3rd-party resource management systems established in the industry.

-Independent from the compilation options of ALib in respect to choosing the default character width, the string type of the category and name is fixed to NString, hence using the narrow nchar type.
-This is not in alignment with configuration data as defined in ALib Configuration.
-The rational for this is that while configuration data categories and names may be translated themselves to localized versions (by defining those strings as resources!), the category and name strings of the resources are deemed to be hard-coded in the source code that accesses resources.
-As such, they are not shared with end-users, are never localized and should be using the plain 7-bit printable ASCII character set.
+Independent of the compilation options of ALib in respect to choosing the default character width, the string-type of the category and name is fixed to NString, hence using the narrow nchar type.
+This is not in alignment with configuration data as defined in ALib Variables.
+The rationale for this is that while configuration data categories and names may be translated themselves to localized versions (preferably by defining those strings as resources!), the category and name strings of the resources are deemed to be hard-coded in the source code that accesses resources.
+As such, they are not shared with end-users, are never localized, and should be using the plain 7-bit printable ASCII character set.

 All resource data is of String type (of compilation-dependent character width).